The Native Plant Sales & Events calendar is updated regularly so check back often. Contact us to add an event.

 NVSWCD Seedling Sale opens, with pick-up dates on 3/28 and 3/29 in Falls Church.
 Details will be updated on website soon.

-Native Plant Society of New Jersey’s 2025 Annual Meeting: Building Community with Native Plants, Toms River
+Native Plant Society of New Jersey’s 2025 Annual Meeting: Connecting Native Plant Communities, Toms River

 EVERYWHERE/Virtual Event